anotherempty/neutralino-svelte-template/README.md

 npm run dev
 ```

-...then start Neutralino in another terminal:
+...then go back to the base folder and start Neutralino in another terminal:

 ```bash
 neu run
 ```

-### Building and running in production mode
+### Building

 Open the <code>svelte</code> folder and run the build command ...